YDIB11/Swissdata/index.markdown

       Some events are expected (annual refresh cycles), others catch everyone off guard (a new AI architecture or a payment product out of nowhere).
 Below we sketch how the <em>surprise level</em> of an innovation relates to its average announcement-day abnormal return, for different types of events.
+This is currently a schematic placeholder.
     </p>
     <div class="sdx-chart-block" data-animate="fade-up">
       <div class="sdx-toggle-group">